WheteThunger/VehicleVendorOptions/README.md

 To restrict vehicles to permission, set `RequiresPermission` to `true` in the plugin configuration under each vehicle type that you want to restrict.
 When a vehicle is restricted, players will only be allowed to purchase it if they have the corresponding permissions below.

 - `vehiclevendoroptions.allow.all` (all vehicles)
+- `vehiclevendoroptions.allow.minicopter`
 - `vehiclevendoroptions.allow.scraptransport`
+- `vehiclevendoroptions.allow.attackhelicopter`
+- `vehiclevendoroptions.allow.hotairballoon`
-- `vehiclevendoroptions.allow.minicopter`
+- `vehiclevendoroptions.allow.rowboat`
 - `vehiclevendoroptions.allow.rhib`
-- `vehiclevendoroptions.allow.rowboat`
+- `vehiclevendoroptions.allow.solosub`
 - `vehiclevendoroptions.allow.duosub`
-- `vehiclevendoroptions.allow.solosub`

 ## Configuration